fxpio/tug/doc/index.md

 - `delete-stack`: Delete the AWS Cloud Formation stack
 - `create-api-key`: Create a API key
 - `delete-api-key`: Delete a API key
-- `show-github-token`: Show the Github token
+- `show-github-token`: Show the token for the Github Webhooks
-- `create-github-token`: Create the Github token
+- `create-github-token`: Create the token for the Github Webhooks
-- `delete-github-token`: Delete the Github token
+- `delete-github-token`: Delete the token for the Github Webhooks
 - `enable-repo`: Enable manually the Github repository
 - `disable-repo`: Disable manually the Github repository